Anchor Vault Program: A Deep Dive into Vault Development

 Handling Payments with PDA: Deposit and Withdrawal into same Context

-Now we have to enchance our Solana program to support both deposits and withdrawals using a Payments
+Now we have to enchance our Solana program to support both deposits and withdrawals using a Payments context.
+Previously, the context was named Withdraw, but since we're now handling both deposit and withdrawal functionalities, it has been renamed to Payments.

 #[derive(Accounts)]